voxel51/fiftyone-teams-app-deploy/helm/docs/expose-teams-api.md

 # Exposing the `teams-api` service

-There are some limited instances in which you may wish to expose your FiftyOne Teams API for SDK access.
+You may wish to expose your FiftyOne Teams API for SDK access.

 You can expose your `teams-api` service in any manner that suits your deployment strategy; the following is one solution, but does not represent the entirety of possible solutions.
 Essentially any solution that allows the FiftyOne Teams SDK to access port 80 on the `teams-api` service should work.